 after a one-year contract was signed.

-Dell has accused the agency of 'wilful and malicious misconduct' and
+the agency of ’wilful and malicious misconduct’ and making slanderous

-making slanderous comments.
-JWT denies the charges and asserts it is
+comments.
+JWT denies the charges and asserts it is owed millions of

-owed millions in media money.
-'We have no choice but to stand up for our
+dollars in media money. ’We feel we have no choice but to stand up for

-Whether you believe the 'on the skids' version of Jones's career, and
+Whether you believe the ’on the skids’ version of Jones’s career, or

-most don't, or whether you think he's merely going through the pain that
+whether you think he’s merely going through the inevitable pain that is

 gives good interview.
 He spouts literary references till the cows come